 The USCIS has provided a special set of procedures to be used by companies that are frequent users of the L1 visa category and are large multi-national organizations.
 This is called the "L-1 Blanket Petition Program".
 Under this program, the approved company need only receive one approval from the USCIS to transfer a certain number managerial, executive and professional employees.

 Spouses of L-1 visa holders may apply for work authorization with USCIS to work in US without restriction.

-For more information on L visa, please refer to the following links:
+For more information on L Visa, please refer on one of the following topics below: